 University of Wisconsin - Milwaukee has a digital Sanborn collection, which includes:

 UWM also has fire insurance map holdings (print) from around the country at the American Geographical Society Library.

 Wisconsin Historical Society has digitized all of their pre-1923 collection of Sanborn fire insurance atlases for Wisconsin cities – 251 cities, 7,770 sheets.
 Browse to the Wisconsin community of your choice from their About Sanborn Fire Insurance Maps of Wisconsin Communities page.
-Or use the links below to navigate to the Milwaukee maps in this online collection.
+Or use the links below to navigate to the Milwaukee-area maps in this online collection.

 Back to the Local History page

 Back to the House History page